The MneExperiment Pipeline

 that are at most 15 mm apart.
 This parameter currently does not affect sensor

-space connectivity.
+space adjacency.

 In thresholded cluster test, clusters are initially filtered with a minimum

 size criterion.
-This can be changed with the select_clusters
+This can be changed with the select_clusters analysis

 parameter with the following options: